-Stamford dental health center has served its community since 2011, earning a reputation for unmatched commitment.
+Stamford Dental Arts have served its community since 2011, earning a reputation for unmatched commitment.
 They welcome new patients and provide exceptional dentistry services for you and your entire family.
 Close by your home, these dentists are gentle and thorough.
 They even offer sedation techniques for painless procedures.

 If your tooth decay is advanced, your dentist may have to remove so much of it that a crown becomes necessary.
 In more extreme cases, a root canal or even a tooth extraction is required.
 The sooner you treat a tooth cavity, the less invasive the treatment is.
 Symptoms of an advanced cavity include:

 Harmful, cavity-causing bacteria in your mouth convert food particles into acid plaque that destroys enamel and dentin and causes cavities.
-Left unfilled, the hole continues to grow, allowing the toxic bacteria to continue to erode the pulp of the tooth.
+If left unfilled, the hole continues to grow, allowing the toxic bacteria to continue to erode the tooth’s pulp.
 That’s when your pain is at its worst, and if it progresses that far, it can lead to an abscess or infection.
 Stopping the bacteria growth with a filling prevents further damage.
-Inhibiting the growth of tooth bacteria is important to your overall health and longevity.
+Inhibiting the development of tooth bacteria is vital to your overall health and longevity.

 Date & Time That Works For You

-Stamford Dental specialists usually discovers cavities during your normal examination, which includes a visual inspection of your mouth.
+Stamford dental specialists usually discover cavities during your routine examination, which includes a visual inspection of your mouth.
 By making physical contact with your teeth, the dentist determines which tooth is causing the pain.
 Sometimes, digital x-rays are required to determine the extent of the decay.

 Once your dentist identifies the cavity, the next step is numbing your mouth with a local anesthetic.
 Once numb, you shouldn’t feel any pain while the dentist removes the decayed portion of your tooth with a dental drill or laser.
-The space then is filled with one of the various kinds of filling materials.
+Space is then filled with one of the various kinds of filling materials.

 Once your dentist removes the decay, the resulting hole must be filled to prevent further damage.
 Several filling materials are available for this purpose.
 In the past, amalgam fillings were the most common, but the silver filling material contained mercury, which can release vapors into your lungs that’s been linked to kidney and brain damage.
 Your Stamford dentist doesn’t use amalgam for fillings.